c4milo/node-inotify/README.md

         }
 You can call this function as many times as you want to monitorize different paths
   * `inotify.removeWatch(watch_descriptor)`: Remove a watch associated with the watch_descriptor param and returns `true` if the action was succesful or `false` in the opposite case.
 Removing a watch cause an `inotify.IN_IGNORED` event to be generated for this watch descriptor.
-  * `inotify.close()`: Remove all the watches and close the inotify's file descriptor
+  * `inotify.close()`: Remove all the watches and close the inotify's file descriptor.
+Returns `true` if the action was succesful or false in the opposite case.

 ## Example of use
-This code
     sys     = require('sys');
     fs      = require('fs');
     Inotify = require('node-inotify').Inotify;

-    //You can use new Inotify(false) for non persistent fashion.
-Maybe to be used
+    //You can use new Inotify(false) for a non persistent fashion. var inotify = new Inotify(); //persistent by default
-    // with Connect, ExpressJs, etc.
-    var inotify = new Inotify(); //persistent by default

     var callback = function(event) {